ncats/translator-modules/README.md

 pip install -r requirements.txt -e .
 ```

+Now you should have all package requirements for the project, and can import one part of the project into another.

 ### Ontobio Patch (temporary)

 The workflow 2 script relies on the Biolink "Ontobio" module to import its ontology for functional and phenotypic similarity computations.
 It is a known issue, however, that the use of the Python "cachier" cache library in Ontobio causes some runtime problems.